whileseated/call_the_shots/README.md

 - call_the_shots.py
 ```

 Use `python3 call_the_shots.py` to launch the cli-app.
-Use letters and up-down arrows to select the player, and numbers for shot selection.
+Use letters and up-down arrows to select the player, and numbers for shot selection, per [the gif above](images/20250415_012319.gif).